istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 ---
-title: Install Istio on a Kubernetes Cluster
+title: Quick Install Istio on a Kubernetes Cluster
-description: Instructions to install the Istio service mesh in a Kubernetes cluster.
+description: Instructions to quick install the Istio service mesh in a Kubernetes cluster.
 weight: 55
 keywords: [kubernetes]
 aliases: